But the city of Cusco as such is an extremely charming place, too. Therefore, here is an introduction to some places not

 How to Get Around

 You’ll probably explore the city of Cusco mainly walking.
 That’s nice and charming, however, the city is extremely hilly.
 You might possibly opt for a cab ride from time to time.
 In this case, make sure to negotiate the fare beforehand and have small change ready – basically, as anywhere else in Perú.

 For longer distances like going to the bus terminal or the airport, you might want to use an App or ask at your accommodation.

-It was in Cusco where I understood how tourists get ripped off when booking online.
+It was in Cusco where I understood how tourists might get ripped off.
 Firstly, I had a limited amount of time and wanted to have everything organized and ready when I got to Perú.
 Also, I was afraid tours might be booked out.

-At least the first argument is understandable – but both reasons to book online are nonsense.
-You pay at least double of what they charge on the spot.
+At least the first argument is understandable.
+However, you might have to pay more of what they charge on the spot.
 As soon as you get to Cusco, go to the plaza de armas.
-Across from the Cathedral are tons of small tour agencies that will charge a fraction of what you have to pay on the internet.
-There are so many, you really don’t have to worry that they’ll leave you behind.
+Across from the Cathedral are tons of small tour agencies that will charge a fraction.
+There are so many, you probably don’t have to worry that they’ll leave you behind.
 I got to Cusco in the evening and they still had places available for the next morning.
 Unfortunately, I had already forked out a small fortune for another tour.
-I’m a maniac when it comes to booking in advance – so if I tell you not to do it, you….shouldn’t do it.

 I wrote about the dilemma between booking ahead or just walking in in another post that might be helpful especially if you’re planning on going to Perú.